alexmacarthur/macarthur-me-next/_posts/2022-01-10-favorite-reasons-to-get-a-credit-card/index.md

 ![](./debit-card-liability.png)

-And that means, void of any hair-splitting intricacies I'm missing, **a credit card doesn't have a discernable security advantage over a debit card.** And as such, this reason doesn't quite sway me.
+And that means, void of any hair-splitting intricacies I'm missing, **a credit card doesn't have a discernable security advantage over a debit card.**

+### Waiting for Fraud to Be Resolved

+At this point, the remaining hesitation I've seen here is related to the amount of _time_ it takes for stolen money to be returned to your account after reporting it.
+It's a fair reason to be nervous.
+If you have relatively straightforward financial needs, you might have a single account where most of your available spending money lives.
+And if that's gone, even momentarily, it could wreak havoc on your day-to-day life.
+But even this risk is easily avoidable by keeping a healthy emergency fund in a _separate_ account -- something every responsible adult should do anyway.

 ## 2. "I use the rewards to cover expenses I would've had anyway."